 CHICAGO ARTIST WRITERS EST. 2012

 Chicago Artist Writers is an online platform founded by artists Sofia Leiby and Jason Lazarus that asks artists and cultural producers to write traditional and experimental criticism serving under-represented arts programming in Chicago.
 Since launching the project in fall 2012, CAW has been lucky to collaborate with a number of respected publications including Newcity Magazine, the Bad at Sports podcast, Dilettante and Temporary Art Review.
-To date, Chicago Artist Writers has published articles from around fifty different contributors.
+To date, Chicago Artist Writers has published over seventy-five articles from around fifty different contributors and provided coverage of events at 70+ venues around Chicago.
+The site hosts an archive of hard to find, underground exhibitions.
 CAW endeavors to formalize and expand a discourse that often happens socially amongst small pairings or groups but never has a chance to mature, become public, and speak back to the artist and the community.

-CAW is made possible in part by a grant from the Propeller Fund.
+CAW is made possible in part by contributions from Readers like you